grafalex82/ut88/README.md

 - Understand the computer schematics, and emulate it as close as possible to the real hardware
 - Understand software part of the computer, disassemble and document it

+This is also the most complete collection of UT-88 related information:
+- scematics, and component descriptions
+- binaries (fixed a lot of scanning issues, compared to other binaries on Internet)
+- disassembly of all programs ever published for UT-88 (and even more)

 ## UT-88 - Computer Description

 UT-88 (Russian: ЮТ-88) is a DIY computer, first published in "Young Technician - For Skilled Hands" magazine (Russian: "ЮТ Для Умелых Рук") on Feb 1989.
 In late 80x a typical DIY computers was quite complex, consist of many parts, and required quite solid technical skills to bring it up.
 Instead, UT-88 offered a very simple design, and a step-by-step build.
 This extends target audience to children and hobbyist.